GeorgePasquali/tsPower/README.md

-# tsPower
+# chartCleanup
-Time to check out this ts gangster.
+I am trying to uses es6 methods to create a lib dev  boilerpalate